icon-project/documentation/howto/how-to-ICON_Development_Network-AWS-marketplace.md

 }
 ```

-From is the address of the previously created key, and to is the address of the previously SCORE deployed.
+"from" is the address of the previously created key, and "to" is the address of the previously SCORE deployed.
 The method in the data section means that we will look up the hello method that we just looked up.
 Let's call it using this file.
 ```